 Good leaders are, quite simply, good for business.
-They’re the key to a happy working environment, a productive team and, as such, a profitable company.
+Indeed, they’re the key to a positive working environment, a productive team and, as such, a profitable company.

-Some people are born leaders, others are made.
-Whatever the case (whether you’ve been elected or appointed as your team or department’s leader or you want to prove your worth to your company for an upcoming promotion), there are some essential qualities and characteristics that you need to possess to be an effective and successful leader.
+While some are born leaders, others are made.
+Whatever the case (whether you’ve been appointed as your team’s leader or you want to prove your worth to your company for an upcoming promotion), there are some essential characteristics that you need to possess in order to succeed.

-Without confidence in your abilities as a leader, as well as the abilities of those around you, you may find yourself lacking followers – which is kind of an essential component of leadership.
+Without confidence in your abilities as a leader, you may find yourself lacking followers – which is kind of an essential component of leadership.
 After all, it’s easier to trust someone who exhibits confidence (not to be confused with arrogance) than someone who has a history of panicking and giving up at the first sign of struggle.
-Sadly, this is one of those things that you either have or don’t have, but the good news is that it’s something that can be learned.

-While managers don’t exactly charge into battles on horseback, it can certainly feel like it sometimes.
-A courageous leader is one who is prepared to take risks, share unpopular opinions, give difficult feedback and raise difficult issues.
+A courageous leader is one who is prepared to take risks, share unpopular opinions, give difficult feedback and raise hard issues.
 Often, they are also someone who is able to admit to their own mistakes.
-And although fearlessness is a trait only few people truly possess, it’s not impossible to develop a habit of showing enormous courage at crucial moments – Neville Longbottom from Harry Potter is a prime example of this.
+And although fearlessness is a rare trait, it’s not impossible to develop a habit of showing enormous courage at crucial moments.

 Great leaders think outside the box.
 They challenge the status quo, and they come up with unconventional ideas and concepts that others consider too risky or absurd.
-They’re imaginative and they’re able to quickly and efficiently analyse problems and offer solutions.
-And they’re essential not only for the success of a company but also its survival.
+They’re imaginative, and they’re able to quickly and efficiently analyse problems and offer solutions.

 Where others might think a project or task is too difficult or impossible, a good leader faces those challenges with enthusiasm and positive energy.
-By being a source of positivity and creating a culture of optimism and a happy and relaxed atmosphere in the workplace, they effectively help the company keep going.
-Even in the worst situations, a great leader stays positive and figures out ways to solve problems and keep the team motivated.
-Even things like treating team members to cupcakes on a Friday afternoon or having a great sense of humour go a long way!
+By being a source of positivity and creating a culture of optimism in the workplace, you effectively help your team adopt a similar approach to their work.
+Even in difficult situations, a great leader figures out ways to solve problems and keep the team motivated.

 What do Elon Musk, Mark Zuckerberg, Hillary Clinton and Richard Branson all have in common?
 They have a clear idea of where they’re going and what they’re trying to accomplish.
 And that’s exactly what makes a great business leader: they have a vivid picture of where their company is headed, they articulate those goals to others (this is kind of essential if you want the entire to work towards a common goal) and they commit to achieving them.